NullAllocation/rke2-cluster-starter/README.md

 ## Installation

-To set up an RKE2 cluster using Ansible playbooks, follow these steps:
+To set up a RKE2 cluster using Ansible playbooks, follow these steps:

 1. Edit the 'inventory.ini' file: